microsoft/react-native-code-push/docs/api-android.md

 ### API for React Native 0.60 version and above

-Since `autolinker` uses `react-native.config.js` to link plugins, constructors are specified in that file.
+Since `autolinking` uses `react-native.config.js` to link plugins, constructors are specified in that file.
 But you can override custom variables to manage the CodePush plugin by placing these values in `strings.xml`.

  * __Public Key__ - used for bundle verification in [Code Signing feature](setup-android.md#code-signing-setup).
     To set the public key, you should add the content of the public key to `strings.xml` with name `CodePushPublicKey`.
 CodePush automatically gets this property and enables the Code Signing feature.
 For example: